 The attorneys at Pollock Begg are drawn to the practice of family law to support families and individuals in transition.
-We have collected the following resources to provide you with more information.
+We have collected the following resources to provide you with more information and have also posted frequently asked question on our video page.
 If you have additional questions, we invite you to contact us.

 - The Allegheny County Court of Common Pleas Adult Family Section Court Manual contains general information about the Allegheny County Family Division and information about divorce procedures.